SavchenkoDV/ft_server_School21_Ecole42/README.md

 * <a href="https://wordpress.org/support/article/how-to-install-wordpress/">How to install WordPress and what necessary to install Before it.</a><br>
 * <a href="https://www.digitalocean.com/community/tutorials/how-to-install-linux-nginx-mariadb-php-lemp-stack-on-debian-10">How To Install LEMP stack on Debian 10</a><br>

-IF YOU WANT JUST USING FINISHED ASSEMBLY:<br>
+IF YOU WANT JUST USING ASSEMBLY:<br>
 This is a sample instruction for building images, running container, WordPress and phpmyadmin on a MAC.<br>
 On other OS, the instructions may change a little, you can read in more detail <a href="https://docs.docker.com/">HERE</a>.<br>